metmuseum-medialab/colorthetemple/README.md

 #### the spacebrew admin page and controller page
 * `# cd WebInterfaces && python -m SimpleHTTPServer`
-First open up `mdig9317.local:8000/colorthetemple` with whatever devices you want to control the application They will then show up in the admin page, accessible from `mdig9317.local:8000/admin` Connect the controller to the receiver and enjoy the show!
+First open up `<SERVER IP ADDRESS>:8000/colorthetemple` with whatever devices you want to control the application They will then show up in the admin page, accessible from `<SERVER IP ADDRESS>:8000/admin` Connect the controller to the receiver and enjoy the show!